gsa-oes/office-of-evaluation-sciences/_projects/1801-USAGov-survey.md

 year: 2019
 domain: Communications
 agency: General Services Administration
-summary: An early message of gratitude decreased completion, whereas a timeline that made government operations transparent increased completion.
+summary: A timeline making government operations transparent increased survey responses, but an early message of gratitude decreased survey responses.
 featured: homepage
 ---
 ## What was the challenge?

-The U.S. General Service Administration’s USAGov sought to administer a survey to learn more about their email subscribers and what messages would increase survey completion.
+To better learn about the U.S. General Services Administration's USAGov email audience, a bilingual survey was developed to include questions on preferred topics, preferred frequency of email communications, utility of emails, and audience demographics.
+USAGov sought to learn more about their email audience by increasing survey response.

 ## What was the program change?